 Who we are…

 Sarah Anderson is our administrator.
-She likes her cats and crafts, and also volunteers for the National Trust.
+She likes her cats and crafts, and also volunteers for the National Trust and The Box.
 She’s very organised so please get in touch if you’re lost, confused, or otherwise befuddled and I’m sure she’ll sort you out.
 She is the nerve centre of the great ship VTS.

 She’ll also be recording if you don’t turn up, so no missing teaching sessions.